aluedtke7/dlna_player/README.md

 ### Genius lyrics
 The access of the genius api at api.genius.com needs a token.
-Therefore, you have to supply this token in the settings dialog that's available via the 3 dot menu in the upper right corner.
+Therefore, you have to supply this token in the settings dialog that's available via the 3-dot menu in the upper right corner.

 ## Build Linux Flatpak
 ### General
 We need a special Docker image for building the app and the flatpak version of it.
 It's best to use the oldest supported Linux OS for this task, to get the widest OS support for our flatpak app.
 I'm using the LTS version Ubuntu 20.04.
-The [Dockerfile](./flatpak/Dockerfile) takes this as the base image and installs then all the needed dependencies to be able to compile the source code for Linux.
-In additon, the flatpak utilities are also installed.
+The [Dockerfile](./flatpak/Dockerfile) takes this as the base image and installs then all the necessary dependencies to be able to compile the source code for Linux.
+In addition, the flatpak utilities are also installed.
 It's also important to install all the dependencies that the Linux version of the used Flutter packages needs.
 You find this information typically on pub.dev at the Linux version of the used package.